p2panda/handbook/website/docs/tutorials/aquadoggo.md

 }
 ```

+Still, this is already doing a lot!
 With this query we asked our `aquadoggo` if it knows any schemas and since we have just started it it doesn't know any yet!
-This is why the response is empty .. its soon time to teach the `aquadoggo` some tricks but this is part of the next [how to create a schema tutorial](/tutorials/send-to-node).
+This is why the response is empty .. it's soon time to teach the `aquadoggo` some tricks but this is part of the next [how to create a schema tutorial](/tutorials/send-to-node).
+For now we get to know the doggo a little bit better.

 ### Documentation